-- The biter must sit out for a few minutes to think about his actions while the bitten child returns to play.
+The biter must sit out for a few minutes to think about his actions while the bitten child returns to play.

-- Rather than using the term “time-out”, say “When you bite, you will have to miss out on some play time to think about how you hurt your friend”.
-To a child, those words hold more meaning than the over-used “time-out”.
+> - Rather than using the term “time-out”, say “When you bite, you will have to miss out on some play time to think about how you hurt your friend”.
+To a child, those words hold more meaning than the over-used phrase “time-out”.

-- Stop all forms of play-biting at home.
-Nibbling your child’s fingers and toes sends mixed messages.
-Your child sees your nibbles as a fun way to express affection.
+> - Stop all forms of play-biting at home.
+Nibbling your child’s fingers and toes sends mixed messages and teaches your child that biting is fun and a way to express affection.
 It’s only natural that she might try to do the same with her friends or you.
 Unlike an adult, a toddler cannot distinguish between a bite that’s acceptable and one that’s not.

-- Watch a biting child closely when playing with others, and don’t leave him unattended with other children until the phase passes.
+> - Watch a biting toddlers closely when playing with others, and don’t leave him unattended with other children until the phase passes.

-- Give your toddler lots of undivided attention throughout the day if you feel he or she is biting for attention.
+> - Give your toddler lots of undivided attention throughout the day if you feel he or she is biting for attention.
 A child who doesn’t receive enough will often seek any kind of attention – even the negative kind.
-Read a book together, help him do a puzzle, draw together, or even ask him to help you with simple tasks like sorting laundry or putting the groceries away.
+Read a book together, help him do a puzzle, draw together, or ask him to help you with simple tasks like sorting laundry or putting the groceries away.
 Creating special moments together, and engaging more often with your child can produce quick results.

-- Give him a “biting zone” on his own arm.
+> - Give him a “biting zone” on his own arm.
 When you catch your toddler biting or about to bite, re-direct him to his own arm.

-- Remind him frequently that “teeth are for eating, not for biting people”.
+> - Remind him that “teeth are for eating, not for biting people”.

-- Provide a pacifier until the phase passes.
+> - Provide a pacifier until the phase passes.

-- Do some reading yourself.
+> - Do some reading yourself.
 Two suggested books for adults regarding children’s biting behaviour are “No Biting” and “The Biting Solution”.

-- Give him a “biting bear”: Tuck a small teddy bear into the top of his shirt, and encourage him to bite it when he feels the urge.
+> - Give him a “biting bear”: Tuck a small teddy bear into the top of his shirt, and encourage him to bite it when he feels the urge.
 Tell him “biting hurts our friends, but it won’t hurt the bear.